wasmvision/wasmvision-site/content/docs/concepts/architecture.md

 ## Processors

 The image processing modules that are used by wasmVision.
 These are modules written using Go, Rust, or C, and compiled into WebAssembly.
 They use the [wasmCV interface](https://github.com/wasmvision/wasmcv) and the [wasmVision platform interface](https://github.com/wasmvision/wasmvision-sdk).
-See [processors directory](../processors/) for several processors you can use, or use as examples.
+For more information see [Processors](/docs/concepts/processors/).

 ## OpenCV